akshanya07/ACMRecruitment-Akshanya/README.md

 # ACMRecruitment-Akshanya
-This repository is for ACM recruitment
+This repository is for ACM recruitment program.
+This contains my solutions and work done for this program.